 In 1998 Master Samuel Kwok received a BA honour from Manchester University for his lifetime achievement and promotion of Martial Arts.
 Today Master Kwok is constantly promoting Wing Chun across the world by conducting and organizing seminars, competitions, demonstrations, books, videos and helping the B.C.C.M.A. promote Chinese Martial Arts.
 He also helps to arrange tours and training in Hong Kong with Grandmaster Ip Ching for his students, showing that like himself he wants his students to benefit from this great master first hand.

-Grandmaster Samuel Kwok is Sifu Manfredy's current and final teacher who has accepted Sifu Manfredy as one of his Desciples trough the ancient tradition of the "Bai Si" (Tea Ceremony) and under his tutaleage his skills and understanding of the art grew faster and greater then he could ever have expected.
+Grandmaster Samuel Kwok is Sifu Manfredy's current and most notable teacher who has accepted Sifu Manfredy as one of his disciples trough the ancient tradition of the "Bai Si" (Tea Ceremony) and under his tutelage his skills and understanding of the art grew faster and greater then he could ever have expected.
 With the direct hands on guidance of all three of his teachers in putting together our curriculum here at the Twisting Tiger Academy, as well as providing periodic seminars in order to help Sifu Manfredy provide our students with the best training, traditional Wing Chun Keun has to offer.